-Time to start off fresh in 2021 by focusing on your physical health.
+It’s time to start 2023 off fresh by focusing on your physical health.
 A new year means new opportunities, goals and the chance to start over.
-Maybe your health got away from you in 2021, or you simply interested in focusing on being your best self.
+Maybe your health got away from you in 2022, or you are simply interested in focusing on being your best self.
 Either way, the Centers for Disease Control and Prevention (CDC) shares various tips on how to start the new year off right by being a new healthy you!

 Eat a nutritious diet

-Many of us have found our screen time increasing and our physical activity going down.
+Many of us have find our screen time increasing and our physical activity going down.
 Try to get at least 150 minutes of moderate activity every week.
 Want to build those muscles?
-Try to start with at least two strength workouts a week, too.
+Try to start with at least two strength workouts a week.
+Here’s a way to make being active more fun!
+Team up with an accountability buddy from home, your work or your friend circle and keep each other in check with your goals this year.
+This is the perfect way to bounce ideas off of someone and encourage each other to keep going to reach that goal.

 Switch to water

 Try to buy less pop and other sugary drinks at the grocery store and instead try drinking more water.
-This will help reduce calories and help you stay hydrated throughout your day!
+This will help reduce calories and stay hydrated throughout your day!
+Not a huge fan of the plain water taste?
+Try adding a splash of lemon or lime juice and a dollop of honey for a nourishing beverage that also serves as your source of water.

 Sleep is important

 Adults need around seven or more hours of sleep each night to function properly throughout the day.
-If you have a hard time falling asleep early to get those seven hours a night, try powering down your phone, read a book or do other relaxing things before you go to bed.
+If you have a hard time falling asleep early to get those seven hours a night, try powering down your phone to read a book or do other relaxing things before you go to bed.
+Nowadays there are many ideas out there that can help someone sleep, such as essential oils, calming meditations or music, foods to avoid before bed, herbal teas and having a nightly routine to help get you ready to sleep.

 Say no to tobacco